cloudprivacylabs/json2rdf/README.md

   * `rdfType`: Defines the type of the literal, or the type of the node.
   * `rdfLang`: Defined the language of a litaral.

+### LSA Data Ingestion

+LSA ingests a data file based on a schema variant (remember: a schema variant is a schema annotated using overlays) and produces a labeled property graph.
 The following image illustrates the data ingestion process.

 ![Ingestion Pipeline](pipeline.png)